thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 Once you're satisfied with the tables, write some `INSERT` SQL commands to seed each table.

-## What are the four PostgreSQL column constraints?
+## What are PostgreSQL column constraints?

 Data types are a way to limit the kind of information that can be stored in a table.
 For many web applications, however, the constraints they provide are not strict enough.
 It's common for web applications to constrain column data with respect to other columns or rows.
 For example, in a table containing product information, there should be only one row for each product number.

-To that end, PostgreSQL allows you to define constraints on columns and tables.
+To that end, PostgreSQL allows you to define **column constraints** on tables.
 Constraints give you as much control over the data in your tables as you wish.
 If an application attempts to store data in a column that would violate a constraint, an error is raised.

-There are four PostgreSQL column constraints.
+The PostgreSQL column constraints useful for entity relationships are the following.

 1. Not-null constraints
 1. Unique constraints